Skip to content

 $51,744

-FTC Fine Per Violation Per Day
+Max FTC Penalty Per Violation, Per Day

-FTC Safeguards Rule enforcement
+FTC Safeguards Rule

 The Legal Basis: How Your PTIN Creates a WISP Obligation

-The Preparer Tax Identification Number is required under IRS regulations at 26 CFR § 1.6109-2 for any individual who prepares or substantially assists in preparing federal tax returns for compensation.
-Annual PTIN renewal is mandatory, and the IRS uses the PTIN registry to track, discipline, and when necessary, sanction preparers who violate professional or legal standards.
+The Preparer Tax Identification Number is required under IRS regulations at 26 CFR 1.6109-2 for any individual who prepares or substantially assists in preparing federal tax returns for compensation.
+Annual PTIN renewal is mandatory, and the IRS uses the PTIN registry to track, discipline, and when necessary sanction preparers who violate professional or legal standards.

-IRS Publication 4557 — Safeguarding Taxpayer Data
+IRS Publication 4557, Safeguarding Taxpayer Data

 FTC Safeguards Rule (16 CFR Part 314)

-Under the Gramm-Leach-Bliley Act (GLBA), tax preparers qualify as "financial institutions" because they engage in activities incidental to financial services.
-The FTC Safeguards Rule — significantly updated effective June 9, 2023 — requires all covered financial institutions to implement a written information security program with specific technical, administrative, and physical controls.
+Under the Gramm-Leach-Bliley Act (GLBA), tax preparers qualify as financial institutions because they engage in activities incidental to financial services.
+The FTC Safeguards Rule, significantly updated effective June 9, 2023, requires all covered financial institutions to implement a written information security program with specific technical, administrative, and physical controls.
+The 2023 update introduced several mandates that apply directly to PTIN holders:

 • Multi-Factor Authentication (MFA) for any system that accesses client financial data